Effective Date: July 2, 2020

 How California residents can submit requests

-If you are a California resident and you want to submit a request to us regarding your California rights, you can contact us here, or call us at 844-BAYER-DP (844-229-3737).
+If you are a California resident and you want to submit a request to us regarding your California rights, you or your authorized agent can contact us here, or call us at 844-BAYER-DP (844-229-3737).
 You do not have to create an account with us to submit a request.

 We can only respond to your request if it is verifiable.
 This means we are obligated to take reasonable steps to verify your identity and your right to access the information you request.
 We may ask you to provide additional information that will help us do so.
 We will only use that additional information in the verification process, and not for any other purpose.